gabek/vadeo/README.md

 ## Edit `config.yaml`.

+1. Copy `config.example` to `config.yaml`.
 1. Find the audio stream URL to your internet radio station.
 Not the web page url, the actual audio stream.
 Set it in the config as `audioUrl`.
 1. Put the RTMP video streaming endpoint as `streamingURL` and your stream key as `streamingKey`.
+1. Edit video quality, framerate and audio bitrate.
+You likely want to match the audio bitrate to whatever your internet radio station is.
 ## Testing

 If you just want to try it out with your station, [Owncast](https://owncast.online) provides a free testing server you can use to try out Vadeo.
 Visit https://broadcast.owncast.online to get the stream key and you can point Vadeo at it to see it in action.
 After testing you can [install your own server](https://owncast.online/quickstart) and expose your station to more people.